 The Code of Ethics and the Office's Code of Conduct (Ethical Codes) are available on the Office's intranet and are part of the Online Induction for new staff.
 Guidelines for Ethical and Accountable Decision Making have been developed as a ready reference for staff when dealing with a difficult situation related to the Ethical Codes.
 The Guidelines are based on the Accountable and Ethical Decision Making in the WA Public Sector training materials provided by the Public Sector Commissioner.
-Eighty-nine per cent of existing staff have attended Accountable and Ethical Decision Making (AEDM) training in the last five years and all new staff in 2020-21 were provided with access to AEDM training as part of their induction process.
+All current delegated staff of the Ombudsman have attended Accountable and Ethical Decision Making (AEDM) training in the last five years and all new staff in 2021-22 were provided with access to AEDM training.